MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE5fxbK?autoplay=false]

-## Teams app updates for paired devices
+## App updates for paired devices

-The Teams app updates for paired Microsoft Teams Rooms running Android and their paired touch consoles happen in sync to ensure a streamlined experience.
+The app updates for paired Microsoft Teams Rooms running Android and their paired touch consoles happen in sync to ensure a streamlined experience.
+This is applicable for the following software components -

+- Teams app

+- Company Portal app

 This is applicable for both automatic and manual updates.

 **For manual updates** - Whenever an update is being done for Microsoft Teams Rooms running Android or a Touch console, the paired device will also be updated.
 If an update is being scheduled for later, it will be scheduled for the same time on the paired device.